Gajendra0101/zepto-SQL-data-analysis/README.md

-🛒 Zepto E-commerce SQL Data Analyst Portfolio Project
+# 🛒 Zepto E-Commerce SQL Data Analyst Portfolio Project

 This is a complete, real-world data analyst portfolio project based on an e-commerce inventory dataset scraped from Zepto — one of India’s fastest-growing quick-commerce startups.
 This project simulates real analyst workflows, from raw data exploration to business-focused data analysis.